knezevicdev/vrap/README.md

     - Saving changes to code will cause the app to hotreload.
   - Approach #2
     - Pick an app you want to run locally
+    - Ensure your .env is filled out correctly
-    - Install dependencies with `yarn install`
+    - Install dependencies with `npm install`
     - Find the `docker-compose.yaml` file from your app path.
 (E.g. `/apps/home/docker/docker-compose.yaml`)
     - Run `docker-compose -f <path-to-docker-compose.yaml> up --build`.
     - Wait for Docker to build your image and run your container.

 - Most projects start a web service at [http://localhost:8080](http://localhost:8080), so view the docker logs or check in your browser to see the result.